What Is the Weighting of the S&P 500?

-As you can see, the S&P is heavily weighted toward tech stocks, health care, and financials.
+As you can see, the S&P is heavily weighted toward tech stocks, health care, and consumer discretionary stocks.
 Meanwhile, there is not much representation among utilities, real estate companies, or those involved in producing and selling raw materials.

 This weighting has changed greatly over the years.
 Travel back 25 years, and you’ll likely see far fewer tech companies and more emphasis on consumer discretionary and communications companies.
 Go back 50 years, and the mix will look entirely different as well.
 Understanding this fact is important in how you approach investing.

 Why It Matters